 Through interpellation, Althusser's primary interest is how ideology is used effectively and imposed through this process, however this study' concern is about the relationship between interpellation and narrative by focusing on elements such as interpellation and intertextuality that facilitate (visual) narrative process in images used on Facebook pages of four major political parties during election their campaign of 2015.
 The viewer ,already situated as a subject in this process, is hailed, or appealed to, and subsequently interpellated into becoming a voter and thus a fan, supporter, contributor.
-As interpellation.
+As interpellation is possible only when intertextuality exists, intertextuality is assumed to deserve a great attention.
 Instead of the story told, how the voters or supporters as viewers are positioned by, and implicated in the narrative processes of these photos should is once again main concern of this study.
 In these Facebook cover photos, the hail or appeal is delivered visually and textually through political slogans.
-People are hailed to 'vote ' or ' support' and thereby positioned and subjectified as able subjects, capable of lending support and assistance to vote for the (favoured) political party.
+People are hailed to 'vote' or ' support' and thereby positioned and subjectified as able subjects, capable of lending support and assistance to vote for the (favoured) political party.